yh17/E12b-Github/README.md

 If you click on the Current Branch button, you can change it back to Master.
 If you look in the folder on your computer where your project is saved, you should see that the Player.gd file is no longer there.
 It hasn't been deleted, it is just associated with a different branch of your code which is not currently selected.

 Click the Current Branch button and select Development again.
-Push your changes to Github.
+Publish the branch (where the push button normally is) to Github.

 Go to github.com, and  just above the file view, you should see an indicator that there are 2 branches.
 If you select that, you should see the master and the Development branch listed; next to the Development branch, you should see a "New pull request" button.
 Select that now.

 The pull request page should say that this branch is able to merge, and you should see a form with your commit summary (as well as any comments you left).
 Leave any addition comments you would like to, and press "Create pull request".
+Confirm the request.

-This will take you to the Pull Request page, in which you will have the opportunity to merge the code from the Development branch in to the master branch.
-There are no conflicts, so you can do so with the "Merge pull request" button.
+This will take you to the Pull Request page, which merges the code from the Development branch in to the master branch.
+There are no conflicts, so it has merged and closed the pull request.

 Now, go back to Github Desktop and select the master branch.
 In the Branch menu, create a New Branch.
 Call this branch Development2.